-There are many issues to think about when an SMSF member dies.
+There are many issues to think about when it comes to the death of a SMSF member.
 But what are the special impacts that apply when the fund has individual trustees?

 The most obvious impact is around asset ownership.
 With individual trustees all SMSF assets are owned in the name of the trustees.
 On death of one trustee, ownership will need to be changed to the new trustee.
 Often, that is the time when the surviving member (usually the spouse) chooses to put in place a corporate trustee.
 It’s also often at that point they wonder why they didn’t do it earlier.
 If the fund is to continue well after the death of the first member of a couple, a corporate trustee is almost inevitable at some point – why not do it earlier, at a time when their life wasn’t already full of new and complicated things to do as a result of the death of their loved one?